tilfin/hubot-maildelivery/README.md

 _notifyUrl_ is post destination of hubot.
 _deliveryToRoom_ is mapping room by To:, for example slack channel, hipchat room.
+If you want to add the mention, change the value as an object with _id_ and _mention_.
 See [bunyan](https://github.com/trentm/node-bunyan) about _logger_.

 ### Prepare default log file